digitalnsw/nsw-design-system/src/components/notification/content/_guidance.md

 ## Using in-page notifications

 Use in-page notifications to attract the user's attention.
 Notifications are often displayed following a user interaction or system event.
-The level of attention is dependent on the notifications importance, the notification types are:
+The level of attention is dependent on the importance of the notification.
+Notification types are:

 **Information notification**

-Designed to be less intrusive or interruptive that the other 3 levels of notification:
+Designed to be less intrusive or interruptive than other 3 levels of notification:

-* Use for information the user should know, but is not critical.
+* use for information the user should know, but is not critical
-* Use for tips or information which the user can benefit from.
+* use for tips or information which the user can benefit from
-* Use for messages which don't require too much attention or action.
+* use for messages which don't require too much attention or action
-* Don't use in response to a user action.
+* don't use in response to a user action.

 **Success notification**

-* Use to inform the user that an action was performed successfully (e.g. submitting a form or registering an account).
+* use to inform the user that an action was performed successfully (e.g. submitting a form or registering an account).

 **Warning notification**